Cell Phone Use and Commercial Truck Drivers

 Violations of FMCSA cell phone regulations may result in harsh penalties.
 Drivers who text or use hand-held cell phones while driving may face civil fines of up to $2,750 per offense and may be disqualified from driving commercial vehicles for multiple offenses.
 Motor carriers who require or permit their drivers to text or use hand-held cell phones while behind the wheel may face civil fines of up to $11,000 per offense.

 Truck drivers and trucking companies who violate federal trucking regulations and cause serious collisions may also be brought to justice by the victims of these accidents.
 Those injured by truck drivers who were using cell phones while driving may be able to pursue financial compensation through civil court proceedings, such as a personal injury lawsuit.
-Families of those who lose their lives may be able to pursue wrongful death actions against negligent truck drivers or trucking companies.
 These lawsuits can give victims and their families the opportunity to not only hold these at-fault parties accountable for their conduct but can help them recover money for medical bills, property damage, lost earnings and other unforeseen expenses or losses they have experienced.

 Contact Stern Law Group today to get started.
 We are here to help and support you.